-DHU Health Care have published their gender pay gap figures since 2017 (see below).
-We produce the report using the data taken from our April Payroll run.
+DHU Healthcare has published its gender pay gap figures since 2017 (see below) using the data taken from our April Payroll run.

 Find out more

-DHU must follow the rules in the regulations to calculate the following information:
+DHU must follow the appropriate regulations to calculate and provide:

 - Mean gender pay gap